Box Vs OneDrive

 Additionally, it features e-discovery and data preservation, audit reporting capabilities, and compliance with high-level industry standards such as HIPAA, FISMA, BAA, and EU model clauses.
 With OneDrive for business, you can set the custom permission level for users in your company and add it to existing lists available while OneDrive personal allows you only to edit or read.

 The user-friendliness of a product or service matters a lot, and the lack of it can repulse customers.
-So, which is more user-friendly – Box or OneDrive?
+So, which is more user-friendly – Box Vs OneDrive?

 In Box, anyone can create an account free of cost.
 The interface is pretty simple, and the “Make available” option is a great feature to store your data offline.